faraz2079/CustomerFeedback/README.md

   http://172.22.229.216:32730 \
   -R 850`

+This the command for port-forwarding the service:
+`kubectl -n sa port-forward svc/customer-feedback-service 8000:80`

 # CustomerFeedback
 This project work performs sentiment analysis on customer feedback for the product they have purchased.